All Products

 Execution Plan

-• After each system startup: The command is run each time the selected instances are started after you click Run.
+• After Each System Startup: The command is run each time the instance starts.

 Username

-By default, Cloud Assistant commands are run by the root user on Linux instances and by the system user on Windows instances.
+By default, commands are run as the root user on Linux instances and as the System user on Windows instances.

 Command Parameters

-In the Command Parameters field, enter values for the custom parameters that are specified in the command.
+In the Command Parameters text box, enter values for the custom parameters that are specified in the command.

-You can query the domain name of the mount target on the details page of the NAS file system in the NAS console.
-For example, the domain name is ****.nas.aliyuncs.com.
-For more information, see View the domain name of a mount target.
+You can view the mount target address in the mount target list of the destination file system in the NAS console.
+An example is ****.nas.aliyuncs.com.
+For more information, see Manage mount targets.

-• EcsLocalPath: the local directory of the ECS instances on which you want to mount the NAS file system.
+• EcsLocalPath: the local path on the current server to which you want to mount the NAS file system.

-The value must be an empty absolute path that starts with /.
-Example: /mnt.
+The value must be an empty absolute path that starts with /, such as /mnt.

-• NasRemotePath: the name of the shared directory in the NAS file system.
+• NasRemotePath: the directory of the NAS file system.

-You can enter the root directory of the NAS file system such as / or a subdirectory such as /abc.
+You can set this parameter to the root directory (/) or a subdirectory of the NAS file system, such as /abc.

-• ProtocolType: the protocol type of the NAS file system.
+• ProtocolType: Select the protocol type of the file system.

-• General-purpose NAS file systems support NFSv3 and NFSv4.0.
+• General-purpose NAS file system: NFSv3 and NFSv4.0

 Important

-We recommend that you specify a valid value for this parameter.
-This parameter is case-sensitive.
-Make sure that the value of this parameter is not preceded or followed by spaces.
-If the value of this parameter is invalid, the command fails.
+Make sure that you enter a valid value for this parameter.
+The value is case-sensitive and cannot be preceded or followed by spaces.
+If the value of this parameter is invalid, the command fails to be run.

-• AutoMountOnBoot: specifies whether to enable automatic mounting of the NAS file system when the ECS instances start.
+• AutoMountOnBoot: specifies whether to enable automatic mounting of the file system upon system startup.

 Important

-We recommend that you specify a valid value for this parameter.
-The value can contain only lowercase letters.
-Make sure that the value of this parameter is not preceded or followed by spaces.
-If the value of the parameter is invalid, the command fails.
+Make sure that you enter a valid value for this parameter.
+The value must be in lowercase and cannot be preceded or followed by spaces.
+If the value of this parameter is invalid, the command fails to be run.

 • MountParam: the mount parameters.